 On January 26, 2015, the Florida Department of Environmental Protection (FDEP) filed for adoption amendments to Rule 62-701.730, F.A.C., "Construction and Demolition Debris Disposal and Recycling."
 The solid waste rule requires liners and leachate collection systems for new or expanding construction and demolition debris facilities that are not able to demonstrate a liner is not needed.
-FDEP adopted these amendments to conform to changes made by the Legislature in 2010 to the solid waste permitting statute.

-The Statement of Estimated Regulatory Cost (SERC) estimates Rule 62-701.730 to have an impact in excess of \$1 million over 5 years.
+The Statement of Estimated Regulatory Cost (SERC) estimates Rule 62.701.730 to have an impact in excess of \$1 million over 5 years.
 A rule meeting that threshold cannot become effective unless ratified by the Legislature.1